Edward F. Shea

-Edward F. Shea (born 1942) is a senior United States district judge of the United States District Court for the Eastern District of Washington.
+Edward Francis Shea (born June 6, 1942) is a senior United States district judge of the United States District Court for the Eastern District of Washington.

 Education and career

-Born in Malden, Massachusetts, Shea received a Bachelor of Science in Education degree from Boston State College in 1965 and a Juris Doctor from Georgetown University Law Center in 1970.
-Shea was a law clerk to Judge Harold Petrie of the Washington State Court of Appeals, Division II from 1970 to 1971.
+Shea was born in Malden, Massachusetts.
+He received a Bachelor of Science in Education degree from Boston State College in 1965 and a Juris Doctor from Georgetown University Law Center in 1970.
+Shea was a law clerk to Judge Harold Petrie of the Washington Court of Appeals, Division II from 1970 to 1971.
 He was in private practice from 1971 to 1998.